maheshchhouhan/tradeling-draw/README.md

 Then i have main return array which calling draw function recursively after subtracting the padding after adding 2 to it to count the edges

-you can see more details on the `helpers/index.tsx` file.
+you can see more details inside `helpers/index.tsx` file.